mzebley/autoA11y/README.md

 - Adds the `.automagica11y-animating` class (or your custom close classes) while the close animation runs so you can transition styles declaratively.
 - Re-opening mid-close cancels the pending wait and removes temporary classes automatically.
 - Works with trigger-side animations as well (`data-automagica11y-animate="trigger"`).
 See [`examples/animate.html`](./examples/animate.html) for full transition + keyframe demos driven purely by data attributes.
+- No manual registration needed—animate installs itself alongside the core toggle lifecycle.
+If you need to target a specific document manually, call `initAnimateLifecycle(yourDocument)` directly.

 ---